News FlashAlaska King Crab Research, Rehabilitation and Biology Program (AKCRRAB)

 Scientists involved in AKCRRAB research highlight their work each month in a newsletter called AKCRRAB News Flash.
 Subscribers will receive the newsletter electronically, and recent issues are posted here.
 Older issues are in the News Flash archives.

 To receive AKCRRAB News Flash by email, contact Sue Keller, (907) 474-6703.

-- January 2013: Genetic population structure of blue king crab
+- April 2014: Genetic population and mating structure identified for blue king crab